 Now, here’s what you’ve been waiting for – this week’s vendors!

-Pasture-raised Meats, Poultry, and Eggs: Be sure to stock up!
-Even eggs last a number of weeks in the fridge.
-Lilac Hedge Farm offers a wide assortment of tasty steaks, chops, ribs, roasts, and sausages, as well as ground beef, pork, and lamb, as well as poultry and fresh eggs.
-They also offer local honey, and delicious beef jerky products. as well.
+Pasture-raised Meats, Poultry, and Eggs: Lilac Hedge Farm along with a wide assortment of chops, ribs, and sausages, as well as ground beef, pork, and lamb, and poultry and fresh eggs.
+They also offer local honey, and really, really tasty beef jerky products. as well.
 AND – it is time to order your Thanksgiving Turkey!
 They have a handy online form at lilachedgefarm.wufoo.com/forms/2016-thanksgiving-turkey-form.
 Turkeys will be delivered to the Melrose-Wakefield Winter Farmers Market at Memorial Hall in Melrose on November 20.

 Seafood: The Fish Lady will have her usual assortment of lovely freshly caught local seafood.
-She now often has fresh frozen selections, perfect for when you want to wait a few days before enjoying your catch.
-As always, and especially this final market day, show up early before your favorite sells out!
-You can also call Michelle at 781-929-5358 or email her via email@example.com to place a special order.
+She also may have some fresh frozen selections, perfect for when you want to wait a few days before enjoying your catch.
+Best to show up early before your favorite sells out!
+You can also call Michelle at 781-929-5358 or email her via firstname.lastname@example.org to place a special order.

-Baked Goods: Fall Specials are still available: Goodies Homemade has Pumpkin spice cookies and pumpkin whoopie pies, along will all their great cookies.
+Baked Goods: SPECIALS!
+Goodies Homemade has Pumpkin spice cookies and pumpkin whoopie pies, along will all their great cookies.
 AND, along with local honey and delicious yogurt, Roast Granola has a new seasonal product – pumpkin spice!
 It is made with pumpkin, cardamom, cinnamon, ginger & nutmeg.
 Sweetened with Ackermann’s maple syrup and a touch of brown sugar.

 As always, along with accepting credit and debit cards, we also proudly welcome SNAP/EBT transactions in exchange for “Market Bucks.”
 Our market continues to match SNAP/EBT purchases up to $10 per visit so all of our neighbors can afford to eat healthy local foods.
 Just stop by the Market Manager Tent to get your Market Bucks.